Tyler Perry: OWN and partnership with Oprah

-Love Thy Neighbor had struggled in ratings.
+Contrastingly, Love Thy Neighbor had struggled in ratings.
 The Have and the Have Nots remained the network's highest rated program for most of its run.
 On February 4, 2014, The Haves and the Have Nots came in as the most watched program in all of cable television for the night.
 On March 11, 2014, a Haves and the Have Nots season 2 episode set an OWN record when it scored the highest ratings in the network's history.
 The record-breaking episode brought in 3.6 million viewers, surpassing the 3.5 million that tuned in for the Oprah's Next Chapter interview with Bobbi Kristina which was the network's previous highest rated viewing.

 On January 9, 2014, as part of Perry's continued partnership with OWN, the network ordered its fourth scripted series (and fourth series by Perry) based on the feature film, The Single Moms Club, called If Loving You Is Wrong.
 The hour-long drama series premiered on September 9, 2014.